Improve your chances of a Home loan approval

 Housing affordability has been a major issue in New Zealand for quite some time but we have been making strides in improving and turning things around.

 The good news is that there has been improvement in most parts of the country as the government and the Reserve Bank are making special efforts to improve the situation.
 As a prospective home buyer, you need to focus on two major aspects - house prices and home loans.
 Here you will find helpful information and advice on getting approved for the ideal loan.

 The current home loan situation in New Zealand

 At present, the interest rates on home loans in New Zealand are going up as the Reserve Bank recently increased the rate to 3.5%.
 At the same time, property prices are falling.
 In June 2014, the median price decreased by 0.6%.
 So far, the drop in home prices offsets the increase in interest rates and housing is therefore becoming more affordable.
 This trend is expected to remain given the macroeconomic measures which have been adopted for improving the affordability of housing.

 There are positive developments in the market for home loans as well.
-In order to ensure that their loans remain attractive despite the upward moving interest rates, lenders offer special deals which are quite favourable to borrowers.
-Some of the most beneficial deals include loans with low fixed interest rate.
+In order to ensure that their loans remain attractive despite the upward-moving interest rates, lenders offer special deals which are quite favourable to borrowers.
+Some of the most beneficial deals include loans with low fixed interest rates.

 Home loan affordability

 You can afford to take out a home loan and purchase a house only if you have sufficient income for making the regular loan payments.
 The lender will take into account your gross and net income and your monthly spending to determine whether you will be able to afford a loan.
 Usually, you will get approved for the finance amount which you require as long as the regular payment is between 30% and 40% of your gross income for the respective period.